 Consulting reliable sources like the Journal of Clinical Sleep Medicine or talking to a healthcare provider can help you make an informed choice.

-Dosage Guidelines: How Much Melatonin Should You Take?
+Melatonin Dosage Guidelines: How Much Should You Take?

 Determining the right melatonin dose varies by individual, severity of sleep problems, and overall health.
 A range between 0.5mg and 10mg is common, but starting low and gradually increasing may be the safest approach.
 Always seek professional advice before adding melatonin or any new supplement to your routine.